rickhowe/diffchar.vim/README.md

 In diff mode, the corresponding changed lines are compared between two windows.
 You can set a matching color to a `g:DiffColors` to make it easy to find the corresponding units between two windows.
-As a default, all the changed units are highlighted with DiffText.
-In addition, DiffAdd is always used for the added units and both the previous and next character of the deleted units are shown in bold/underline.
+As a default, all the changed units are highlighted with `hl-DiffText`.
+In addition, `hl-DiffAdd` is always used for the added units and both the previous and next character of the deleted units are shown in bold/underline.

-When the diff mode begins, this plugin detects the limited number of the DiffChange lines, specified by a `g:DiffMaxLines`, in the current visible and upper/lower lines of the window.
-Whenever a cursor is moved onto another line and then the window is scrolled up or down, it dynamically detects the DiffChange lines again.
+When the diff mode begins, this plugin detects the limited number of the `hl-DiffChange` lines, specified by a `g:DiffMaxLines`, in the current visible and upper/lower lines of the window.
+Whenever a cursor is moved onto another line and then the window is scrolled up or down, it dynamically detects the `hl-DiffChange` lines again.
 Which means, independently of the file size, the number of lines to be detected and then the time consumed are always constant.
-You can specify a positive value as the actual number of DiffChange lines.
+You can specify a positive value as the actual number of `hl-DiffChange` lines.
 The height of the current window is used instead if its value is less than it.
 A negative value is also allowed as multiples of the window height.
-If 0 is specified, it disables and statically detects all DiffChange lines once the diff mode begins.
+If 0 is specified, it disables and statically detects all `hl-DiffChange` lines once the diff mode begins.
 Its default is -3 and detects three times as many lines as the window height.

-While showing the exact differences, when cursor is moved on a difference unit, you can see its corresponding unit with cursor-like highlight in another window, and also its whole string with the assigned color as a message, based on `g:DiffPairVisible`.
+While showing the exact differences, when the cursor is moved on a difference unit, you can see its corresponding unit with `hl-Cursor` in another window, based on `g:DiffPairVisible`.
+In addition, the corresponding unit is echoed in the command line or displayed in a popup-window just below the cursor position, if you change its default.
+And if `g:DiffPairVisible` is enabled, a balloon window is appeared to display the corresponding unit where the mouse is pointing.

 You can use `]b` or `]e` to jump cursor to start or end position of the next difference unit, and `[b` or `[e` to the start or end position of the previous